Your Essential Beauty Tool Cleaning Guide to Avoid Breakouts

 Ok, so not a tool as such, but generally something that comes into contact with our faces for a good 8 hours every day.

 Minimise the chance of bacteria building up (and therefore the risk of breakouts) by washing pillowcases on a machine’s hottest setting.
 Alternatively, to reduce energy use- wash on a cool setting using an antibacterial detergent.

-Drying is actually one of the most important steps in killing bacteria (more important even than washing), and either tumble drying or placing out in the sun will help keep pillowcases germ-free.
+Drying is also one of the most important steps in killing bacteria (even more important than washing), and either tumble drying or placing them out in the sun will help keep pillowcases germ-free.